Alchemist-rs/Alchemist/docs/contributing.md

 ##Adding a distro:
 A few things need to happen in order to add a distro to Alchemist.
-Please note that anything with a varible (eg $distroname) is intended for you to replace.
+Please note that anything with a variable (eg $distroname) is intended for you to replace.

-1. Open up an issue or comment on a request issue that you are adding support and include the following as checkboxes.
+1. Open up an issue or comment on a request issue that you are adding support and include the following as check boxes.
 Comment on the issue as the requirements below are completed so they can be checked off to know where the issue stands
 2. Add the distro to the Distro enum located in src/alchemy/distro.rs